Open House: Is the state well-prepared this time to ward off the Covid threat?

 Need to ensure preparedness

 The level of preparedness of the state can be ascertained by inspecting the availability of adequate medical facilities at public health institutions.
 The government and health professionals must show the willingness to act in a dutiful manner, and ensure no discrepancies in pharmaceutical records, Covid-related data.
-People must adhere to Covid guidelines, norms and be prepared to extend a helping hand to others if the need arises.
+The masses should adhere to the Covid guidelines, and be prepared to extend a helping hand to others if the need arises.

 Anshika Kohli